scale-it/algo-builder/README.md

 Please see the [architecture document](https://paper.dropbox.com/doc/Algorand-builder-architecture--A3aVSVEt3HIRGIiCnTMbn64DAg-Vcdp0XNngizChyUWvFXfs#:uid=213683005476107006060621) to see how the scripts are organized and working.

+### Script exception

+Scripts can be executed in two ways:
+- `algob run` -- Runs provided scripts by not saving any script state snapshots.
+- `algob deploy` -- Conditionally runs scripts by checking whether previous runs succeeded.
+Checkpoints can be overridden by using `--force` to run the scripts.

 ## Working with TypeScript projects

 You can use `algob` within a TS project.
 Write your scripts and migrations as you would like.
 But then, to run it you firstly need to compile the project to JS.